AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Naive.md

 Choose one creature within 100 feet that you can see.
 Until the end of your next turn, the first time you hit that creature with an attack while you have advantage, the attack becomes a critical hit.
 Once this critical hit occurs (or if your next turn ends), the effect ends.

+### Tunnel

+Card Art: A miner stands transfixed by a glittering blue ore vein.
+A lanky Decaran climbs the wall behind him, eyes fixed on the same vein.

+Effect (1 Action):

+You rapidly burrow up to 30 feet through loose, earthen material (dirt, sand, clay, etc.) and emerge in an unoccupied space you can see at the end of this tunnel.
+The tunnel remains for 1 round, during which any willing creature can follow you through.
+After 1 round, the tunnel collapses.

 ## Ferra

 ### Apex, Praeda I.